 Most importantly, we advise that you get to know your own breasts.
 If you know how your breasts usually look and feel, it will be easier to spot any unusual changes.
-Breasts can change at different times of the month, so it’s important to work out what’s normal for you.
-If you know what is different for you, then you are best placed to share this information with your medical team.
+Breasts can change at different times of the month, so it’s important to work out what’s normal for you and if you have any concerns speak to your GP.

 What to look out for

 Breast cancer can have a number of symptoms, but for many women it will appear as a lump or thickening in the breast tissue.
 This may be in the breast itself, upper chest or armpit.

 You might find it easier to check yourself for lumps in the shower or bath and this will help ensure it’s something you do on a regular basis.
 Raise your arm above your head to stretch the breast tissue and using the palm of your hand feel around the breast, not forgetting your collar bone, and under your arm.

 Check whether you can see any of the following: